-The global sports car market was valued at US$31.564 billion in 2019 and is expected to grow at a CAGR of 10.12% over the forecast period to reach a total market size of US$56.278 billion in 2025.
+The global sports car market was valued at US$31.564 billion in 2019 and is expected to grow at a CAGR of 10.12% over the forecast period to reach a market size of US$56.278 billion in 2025.

 According to data published by Singapore's Land Transport Authority, total registrations of Porsche cars in Singapore in 2017 jumped up by around 10% as the figure stood at 677 units in 2017 as compared to 563 units in 2016.
 In China, deliveries of Porsche cars surged by around 4% in 2018, thus translating into a total shipment of 56,254 units.
 Since the sports and luxury vehicle maker sees good growth potential in this region, it announced its plans to continue focusing on many other markets across the region.
 Other manufacturers of sports cars are also focusing on this region with an aim of tapping the growth potential held by it.
 Lotus, for instance, which is one of the key British carmakers, has plans to commence production of cars in China under Geely by 2021.
 Geely has already started the process of recruitment after the local authorities gave a green signal to its RMB 9 billion manufacturing plant.

-Geographically, the sports car market has been segmented into North America, South America, Europe, Middle East and Africa, and Asia Pacific.
-To give a clearer view of the market, North America, Europe and Asia Pacific sports car markets have been further segmented into countries which account for a considerable market share.
+Geographically, the sports car market has been segmented into North America, South America, Europe, the Middle East and Africa, and the Asia Pacific.
+To give a clearer view of the market, North America, Europe, and Asia Pacific sports car markets have been further segmented into countries that account for a considerable market share.
 North America and Europe together account for a significant market share.
-Presence of a fairly large number of billionaires and millionaires in these regions has been a major driving factor for this market.
+The presence of a fairly large number of billionaires and millionaires in these regions has been a major driving factor for this market.

-Prominent key market players in the Sports car market include Ford Motor Company, AUDI AG, BMW AG, Ferrari, McLaren Group, Porsche and Acura.
+Prominent key market players in the sports car market include Ford Motor Company, AUDI AG, BMW AG, Ferrari, McLaren Group, Porsche, and Acura.
 These companies hold a noteworthy share in the market on account of their good brand image and product offerings.
 Major players in the sports car market have been covered along with their relative competitive position and strategies.
 The report also mentions recent deals and investments of different market players over the last two years.